TripathiVedant/pr-reviewer/README.md

 ---

 ### 4. GET `/pr-review-status`
-Fetches the status and results of a pull request analysis task if it exists.
+Fetches the status and results of a latest pull request analysis task if it exists.

 #### Request:
 ```json